What is Recruitment Marketing?

 - Philanthropy – Share how your company and your people help others.

 - Programs and Professional Development – Share stories about programs that you have to help people to reach their potential, such as internships, training, goal-setting.

 - Employee Spotlights – Let employees communicate what’s important to them.

 Publishing is just part of recruitment marketing strategy.
 Once you have committed to taking the first step to creating the online interactions that your candidates are looking for by publishing new content, where do you go from there?

-If you want to take Recruitment Marketing for a test drive, start by publishing a few employee stories on your company blog.
+If you want to take the first step towards becoming more proactive with recruiting, start by publishing a few employee stories on your company blog.
 You’ll be amazed at the way that your people paint a picture of how your company lives out your values, and how eager they are to help you get that story out to their own networks, where your next employees are waiting to hear about you.